-The only day trip that remains for me to book for my week in Iceland in June is the South Coast tour.
+The last day trip that I have booked for my week in Iceland in June is the South Coast tour.
 The chance to see some of the South Coast is one of the big advantages of my decision to base myself in Reykjavik for the whole time and taking small group tours, instead of renting a car and driving up the west coast on my own.

 So what is there on the South Coast?
 It is, after all, the most popular tourist destination after the Golden Circle.
 Well, black sand beaches, amazing waterfalls, and iconic basalt rock formations, as well as volcanoes and a glacier.
 Let’s look at some pictures.

-(These photos are from the tour organizer Saga Travel GeoIceland, from the daytrip I hope to book, which is called “GEO207 South Coast small group tour by GeoIceland.”
+(These photos are from the tour organizer Saga Travel GeoIceland, from the daytrip I will be going on, which is called “GEO207 South Coast small group tour by GeoIceland.”
 The method of travel is by minibus or car, depending on the size of the group.)

 This is what GeoIceland says about its small-group South Coast tour: